 The bodies of the United Nations Senegalese soldiers who were killed in clashes with guerrillas last week, have been flown home.

-The bodies of the United Nations Senegalese soldiers who were killed in clashes with guerrillas last week, have been flown home.
+Background: The bodies of the United Nations Senegalese soldiers who were killed in clashes with guerrillas last week, have been flown home.
 After the clashes that lead to their deaths and those of three French soldiers, the commander of United Nations troops in Lebanon, Major General Erskine, has stressed that the essential reason for the United Nations presence in the south, was to maintain peace and prevent violent confrontations.

 SYNOPSIS: Later, General Erskine and a high ranking French officer visited a Beirut hospital to check the condition of a French U.N. officer wounded in the recent clashes.
 At one stage Colonel Salvan had been reported dead after an engagement between French troops and guerrillas.
 But that was later retracted when he was found wounded in both legs and rushed to hospital.
 There he has called on his men to maintain peace and not seek revenge.